-The Average Cost to Insure a Chevy Bolt by Company
+Average Cost and Cheapest Companies for Insuring a Chevy Bolt

 Is a Chevy Bolt Expensive to Insure?

 When determining rates for specific car models, car insurance companies will look at various factors, including horsepower, theft rates, repair costs and the car’s overall value.

 Generally, the Chevy Bolt has moderately expensive premium costs.
 Its status as an electric car means it is more costly to repair than standard vehicles, increasing the price of its premiums.

 Cost is an important factor when purchasing insurance for your Chevy Bolt, but it should not be the only consideration.
 In addition to price, you should look for a car insurer with excellent customer service, good claims experience and quality coverage.
 The following are the best car insurance companies for a Chevy Bolt:

 - State Farm: MoneyGeek score 90 out of 100 ($1,196 per year)

 - Travelers: MoneyGeek score 90 out of 100 ($1,273 per year)